Which Welding Rod for Structural Steel

 For E7018, maintain a tight arc with consistent travel speed.
 The drag technique (pulling the rod) is standard.
 Listen for a consistent frying sound.
 If the arc sounds irregular, check your settings and arc length.

-Common Mistakes to Avoid
+Mistakes to Avoid With Structural Steel

 Using non-low-hydrogen electrodes (E6013, E6011) for structural connections that require E7018.
 This is a code violation regardless of how the weld looks.
 Using E7018 that has been exposed to atmosphere beyond the allowed time limit.
 Welding in positions or on thicknesses outside your qualification range.
 Skipping preheat in cold weather.

 As an Amazon Associate, GageRef earns from qualifying purchases.
-Supplier links on this site are affiliate links.
+Electrode spec pages linked above may contain affiliate links.